cioos-siooc/ckanext-cioos_harvest/README.md

 ------------
 Tested on ckan 2.8 but likely works for earlyer versions.
 This extension requires ckanext-scheming, ckanext-composite, and chanext-fluent to also be installed.
 If these extensions are missing this code will do very little.

+As of ckan 2.9 ckanext-composite requirment has been droped.

+config options:

+#### CKAN.ini
+set timeout of request.get when trying to read full xml body from xml url.
+Used in cioos ckan custom harvester `ckan.index_xml_url_read_timeout=500`

+#### Harvester Source Config
+set timeout of request.get when trying to read full xml body from xml url.
+Used in cioos ckan custom harvester
+`'url_read_timeout': 500`

 ------------
 Installation
 ------------